 Organisations Member Protection Policy, Child Safe Policy or procedures should outline the process for meeting this obligation and the exemptions approved by the organisation.

 The Office for Recreation, Sport and Racing understands that there is some confusion throughout our sector regarding current obligations for screening.
 The complete implementation of the Children and Young People (Safety) Act 2017 from 22 October 2018 will not change relevant history assessment requirements.
 The current options available under the Children’s Protection Act 1993 are explained below:

 There are 2 options for meeting the obligation for relevant history assessments.
 Organisations should check with their governing body as to the process they require for meeting this requirement.

-Police checks or Department for Communities and Social Inclusion (DCSI) child related employment screenings which have been obtained for another role but are still valid (less than 3 years old) may be accepted.
+National Police Certificates or Department for Communities and Social Inclusion (DCSI)/Department of Human Services (DHS) child related employment screenings which have been obtained for another role but are still valid (less than 3 years old) may be accepted.

 An assessment of a National Police Check (NPC) from South Australia Police will be required for all persons taking on a role in a prescribed position prior to their appointment and then at three yearly intervals.